O2A: One-shot Observational learning with Action vectors: Related Work

-In object-based observation learning \cite{hamabe2015programming}\cite{gupta2016learning}\cite{shon2006learning}\cite{atkeson1997robot}\cite{demiris2006hierarchical}, explicit trackers and object detectors are used to detect the objects and understand their interactions in a task demonstration video.
-However these methods have a limited scope; the entities to be tracked or detected must be known beforehand and only demonstrations using these entities can be learned.
+\textbf{Observational learning:} Origins of observational learning of robotic manipulation tasks can be traced back to works from the 1990s \cite{Kuniyoshi1994,See1993,Suehiro1994a}.
+Most of the early methods required assistance in observing the demonstrations.
+This assistance was provided by motion capture systems\cite{Field2009,Ijspeert2001,Ijspeert2002}, visual detectors\cite{Ramirez-Amaro2017a,Sieb2019,Zhang2019}, trackers\cite{Dragan2012,Gupta2016,Dillmann2004} or a combination of the above \cite{Kuniyoshi1994}.
+However, the entities to be tracked or detected must be known beforehand and only demonstrations using these entities can be learned.